TYPECASTINGSG/rpscript-docs/docs/tutorials/usage.md

 ## Module

-Module is made up of keywords.
+A module is made up of a group of related keywords.
-When you install a module, you are adding more keywords to your dictionary.
+When you install a module, you are adding those keywords to your application.

 To view the list of installed modules.
 ```
 rps modules
 ```

-A full list of installed keys can be displayed with this command.
+A full list of installed keywords will be shown with this command.
 ```
 rps actions
 ```